juju/docs/src/en/juju-block.md

 !!!
 Warning: In some cases, the disable command will only take effect after the user has logged out of Juju and logged back in again.

-## Commands within each enable or disable group
+## Commands within each enable and disable group

 | destroy-model      | remove-object      | all                  |
 |--------------------|--------------------|----------------------|